 - Access an advice line with triage services for medical, dental and behavioral health issues.

-In addition, the call center will enable La Clínica to respond more efficiently to calls from hospitals and outside physician offices.
+The call center will also enable La Clínica to respond more efficiently to calls from hospitals and outside physician offices.